RootUp/RedTeam/README.md

 This runs the powershell script by directly pulling it from Github and executing it "in memory" on your system.

 Reference : https://gallery.technet.microsoft.com/scriptcenter/Invoke-Mimikatz-and-will-d6c40fac

+> HostRecon.ps1

+The above Module check and gather information of the local system, users, and domain Information, this can be use durning penesting in post Exploitation part.